 5. Make a difference

-Art, and performance art in particular, needs to perform a societal function.
+Art, and performance art in particular, performs a societal function.
 Performing arts presenters are particularly aware of this, especially in the digital age when competition for eyeballs (not to mention butts in seats) is at a record high.

 What difference does your show make?
-Why should society commit its resources to your show?
+Why do audiences need to see your show?
+It can’t be because you need a pay check.
 If you cannot tell me an answer that piques my interest in under 20 seconds, you need to get more specific.

 “This show teaches people to embrace risk in their everyday lives.”

-“This show is about how intimate relationships are scary and how do we deal with that fear.”
+“This show is about how intimate relationships are scary and how we deal with that fear.”

 “This show can remind anyone of the wonder and awe that they felt as children.”

-“This show is about what happens when different cultures clash and how we can all learn to work together.”
+“This show is about what happens when different cultures clash and how we learn to work together.”

-But making a difference doesn’t have to be a content-based idea–you can also make a difference by creating and packaging community engagement opportunities around your show.
-Circus provides such amazing opportunities for participation and engagement.
+Making a difference doesn’t have to be a content-based idea–you can also make a difference by creating and packaging community engagement opportunities around your show.
+Circus provides amazing opportunities for participation and engagement.
 If part of the package of your show includes a community engagement option, that makes presenters more likely to want to learn more.

 That’s it folks!
 Five things that every emerging circus company should know.
 What do you think?